Digital-Footprints-Lab/sql4transepi/README.md

   [![GPLv3 license](https://img.shields.io/badge/licence-GPL_v3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)
   ![DOI](https://img.shields.io/badge/DOI-TBC-blue.svg)

-A set of Python scripts for building and querying PostgreSQL databases.

-These are designed for querying databases of products and transactions for transactional epidemiology.
+Python scripts for building and querying PostgreSQL databases.
+These are designed for working with databases of products and transactions in the context of transactional epidemiology.

-## Guide
+## User Guide

 1. Copy the files in this repository to your machine, either through the [download](https://github.com/altanner/sql4transepi/archive/refs/heads/main.zip) link, or by cloning the repo: